-Cooperative maintains poles, conductors, associated hardware, and other supplies readily available on site to restore power after an emergency before permanent work commences.
+Cooperative has access to 1/3 of the number of poles, conductors, associated hardware and other supplies readily available on site to restore power after an emergency before permanent work commences through Texas Electric Cooperative.

 Additionally, as described below Cooperative has access to mutual aid in in the event it needs access to additional supplies and work crews in an emergency.